Kasha/Coffeshop-HTML5-jQuery-Mobile-Tutorial/README.md

 ## Step 1: Creating a HTML5 page with basic jquery functionalities

 ### Objective:
-1. create a simple HTML5 page and enable users to change the background color of the Body element by calling a javascript function
+1. create a simple HTML5 page and enable users to change the background color of the Body element by calling a JavaScript function

 I start by creating a simple HTML page with basic HTML elements of HTML, HEAD and BODY.
 I created the index.html page inside the large folder.
 The code for this step is as follow: